 On the Status and Maintenance > System page, you can click a site name to open the Status and Maintenance > Sites page or a server or appliance name to open the Status and Maintenance > Servers page.
-For more information, see Monitoring Site Status and Monitoring Server Status.
+For more information, see Monitoring Site Status on page 417 and Monitoring Server Status on page 432.

-Table 18.5:Columns in the Status and Maintenance > System List Pane (Sheet 1 of 6)
+Table 170: Columns in the Status and Maintenance > System List Pane